 Bargaining and haggling for a better deal is all part of the experience when shopping at markets in Bangkok.
-The first price offered is rarely the true price, especially in overly tourist areas like Khao San Road, Silom, Chatuchak Market, or the stalls around Nana BTS Station.
-And be warned: shop owners will use any tactic in the book to bump up the price; emotional blackmail is common, ‘business not going well’, ‘it’s just a little money in your currency’ etc.
+The first price offered is rarely the true price, especially in touristy areas like Khao San Road, Silom or Chatuchak Market.
+And be warned: shop owners will use any tactic in the book to bump up the price.
+Emotional blackmail is common, ‘business not going well’, ‘it’s just a little money in your currency’, etc.

-Before you start bargaining, work out in your native currency what you are willing to pay and use that as your benchmark.
+Before you start bargaining, work out what you are willing to pay be comparing it against your native currency and use that as your benchmark.
 If you’re happy with what you get for the price then it’s a good deal.
 As a last resort, count out the amount of money you are willing to pay beforehand and keep it separate.
 Take the money out and show it to the shopkeeper.
-Tell them ‘that’s all I’ve got’ – often the sight of cold, hard cash is enough to tip them over the edge.
+Tell them "that’s all I’ve got" – often the sight of cold, hard cash is enough to tip them over the edge.

 Acting nonchalant does not mean acting in a rude or derogatory way.
 Making negative comments about items you are bargaining for is impolite and will only make the seller less open to affording you a ‘good deal’.
 A smile and a joke go a long way in Thailand.

-‘The walk-away’ is the strongest weapon a tourist has when bargaining, but it is also a risky manoeuvre.
-If done well, then the shop owner will call you back and drop the price to meet your offer; if done poorly, you walk away but are unable to return for fear of losing face.
-When you are genuinely interested in an item, but the price is deadlocked and neither party giving in, you can say ‘thank you’ and slowly start to move away.
+‘The walk-away’ is the strongest weapon a tourist has when bargaining, but it's also a risky manoeuvre.
+If done well, then the shop owner will call you back and drop the price to meet your offer.
+If done poorly, you walk away but are unable to return for fear of losing face.
+When you're genuinely interested in an item, but the price is deadlocked and neither party giving in, you can say "thank you" and slowly start to move away.
 If you can pull off the walk-away technique and grab yourself a great bargain, you can consider yourself a bargaining professional.

 ‘The walk-away’ also helps visitors gauge if the price was fair.
-Shop keepers who know you are keen but unwilling to pay rip-off prices might call you back and offer a realistic price, but if the price was already fair they will never call you back.
+Shopkeepers who know you're keen but unwilling to pay rip-off prices might call you back and offer a realistic price, but if the price was already fair they'll never call you back.